Aquaya-Institute/ghana-rural-water-economics/README.md

 The study examines the financial and operational performance of publicly managed rural piped water systems and explores approaches for improving service delivery through performance benchmarking and performance-based funding mechanisms.

-The baseline dataset includes information from 39 publicly managed rural water systems operating under two management structures in Ghana.
+The baseline dataset includes annual financial, operational, and service delivery indicators for 39 publicly managed rural water systems in Ghana for calendar year 2023.
 To protect confidentiality, all system identifiers and management-type labels have been removed.

 ## Repository Contents
 ### Anonymized Regional Data_FINAL.xlsx